msaroufim/newblog/_posts/2019-05-30-why-developers-should-also-be-pms.md

 To figure out the answer to that I tried to look at
 1. What are the common good traits associated with PMs we were hiring?
-2. What are some of the characteristics of the PMs that get promoted the fastest?
+2. What are some of the characteristics of the best PMs I've met?

 The answer to the first question was that the PMs were hiring were generally clear communicators both in writing and verbally, while they may not have all been extroverted they did know how to hold conversations and were generally charismatic.